AndrewWang68/phosphorus-challenge/readme.txt

 were other possible overlaps.
 It is possible that a user in the future may want to consider other possibilities.
 The program also finds the wrong sequences (those that did not signficantly overlap with any other sequence).
+The wrong sequence I found in lambda_virus.fa was sequence 908.

 To unscramble sequences from a fasta file, a client would use the class
 SequenceUnscrambler: